-From Nadi head southwest and you’re on the Queens Road taking an 80-odd km scenic road trip along Fiji’s famous Coral Coast.
+From Nadi, head southwest and you’re on the Queens Road taking an 80-odd km scenic road trip along Fiji’s famous Coral Coast.
+Follow the coast and find some of the most diverse marine habitats in the world.
 The changing vista is like a rural Fijian odyssey through tiny villages and traditional roadside fruit stalls, village schools and long stretches of beach, mangroves and mountains.

 Some of the smaller coral atolls boast a single resort and you can walk (or kayak) around the whole island with relative ease.
 Other islands are bigger, even mountainous, and are home to several resorts each nestled in its own tranquil lagoon on different sides of the island.

 South Seas Cruises operate transfers to most of the Mamanuca Islands resorts, while the Malolo Cat services both Plantation Island Resort and Musket Cove.
 The Yasawa Flyer/Awesome Adventures transfers look after Yasawa Islands hopping.
 You can also access many resorts via light plane, seaplane or helicopter!